SandyRogers/MetaPUF/docs/Tutorial.md

 #### Create a conda environment

-Once miniconda is installed and teh channels set, you can create a new enviroment for MetaPUF using the command
+Once miniconda is installed and the channels set, you can create a new environment for MetaPUF using the command

 ```
 conda env --name metapuf create --f metapuf_env.yml